SaiKrishnaMohan7/dotfiles/README.md

 - [ ] Add choice for which cloud provider
   -[ ] Cloud tools like K9s
 - [ ] Add tool [there](https://there.pm/?mc_cid=adc032a628&mc_eid=e8e27132ee)
+- [ ] Migrate this entire thing to follow the XDG standard, keeps the clutter away from $HOME dir

 ## Tools being used